k9webprotection/build-curl/README.md

 By default iOS and macOS will link using the `--with-darwinssl` flag.
 By default Android will fail to compile unless `OPENSSL_TARGET` is set.

 Setting `OPENSSL_TARGET` explicitly to "none" will disable SSL support in cURL.

+### TODO: Windows ###

+These scripts don't build the windows binaries yet - that still needs to be implemented.
+We can look at https://github.com/blackrosezy/build-libcurl-windows/blob/master/build.bat as a starting point for doing that.